 The Chafee law, essentially prescribes that individuals with documented print disabilities do not have to seek permission from publishers to reproduce materials for accessible formats.
-If there is documentation of a print disability issued by a competent authority, permission is granted.
+If there is documentation of a print disability issued by a certified authority, permission is granted.
 The name refers to Public Law 104-197, introduced by Senator John H. Chafee of Rhode Island, in July 1996.

 What is a print disability?

 A print disability means that a student cannot access standard print in a “normal” manner.
 The IDEA identifies 3 distinct ways that a student may qualify with a print disability: 1) student is blind or has low vision; 2) student has a physical disability that prevents them from managing a textbook, turning pages, etc., or has a lack of stamina for sitting up for required periods; 3) student has a reading disability, such as dyslexia.

-Who can sign Form 4: Eligibility and Certification for Accessible Educational Materials (AEM) as a Competent Authority?
-Updated 3/1/2021
+Who can sign Form 4: Eligibility and Certification for Accessible Educational Materials (AEM) as a Certified Authority?

 Eligibility must be certified by one of the following: doctor of medicine, doctor of osteopathy, ophthalmologist, optometrist, psychologist, registered nurse, therapist, and professional staff of hospitals, institutions, and public or welfare agencies (such as an educator, a social worker, caseworker, counselor, rehabilitation teacher, certified reading specialist, school psychologist, superintendent, or librarian).
 Educators, school psychologists, and certified reading specialists are now among the professionals authorized to certify students with reading disabilities.